 - 5.1 Interest rate: The Notes shall bear interest on their Prevailing Outstanding Amount at the applicable Rate of Interest from (and including) the Issue Date.
-Interest shall be payable semi-annually in arrears on each Interest Payment Date commencing on March 14, 2017 subject in any case as provided in Condition 5.9 (Cancellation of Interest Amounts) and Condition 8 (Payments). - 5.2 Interest to (but excluding) the First Call Date: The rate of interest for each Interest Period falling in the Initial Period will be the Initial Rate of Interest.
-The amount of interest per Calculation Amount payable on each Interest Payment Date (other than the Interest Payment Date falling on March 14, 2017) in relation to an Interest Period falling in the Initial Period will be US\$33.75; the amount of interest per Calculation Amount payable on the Interest Payment Date falling on March 14, 2017 will be \$16.88. - 5.3 Interest from (and including) the First Call Date: The rate of interest for each Interest Period falling in the Reset Interest Period will be equal to the Reset Rate of Interest, as determined by the Calculation Agent. - 5.4 Accrual of interest: Each Note will cease to bear interest from the due date for redemption unless, upon due presentation, payment of the Prevailing Outstanding Amount is improperly withheld or refused, in which case it will continue to bear interest in accordance with this Condition (as well after as before judgment) until whichever is the earlier of: - (i) the day on which all sums due in respect of such Note up to that day are received by or on behalf of the relevant Noteholder; and - (ii) the day which is seven (7) calendar days after the Fiscal Agent has notified the Noteholders in accordance with Condition 16 (Notices) that it has received all sums due in respect of the Notes up to such seventh (7th) calendar day (except to the extent that there is any subsequent default in payment). - 5.5 Determination of Reset Rate of Interest: The Calculation Agent will, as soon as practicable after 11:00 a.m.
+Interest shall be payable semi-annually in arrears on each Interest Payment Date commencing on May 15, 2018, subject in any case as provided in Condition 5.9 (Cancellation of Interest Amounts) and Condition 8 (Payments). - 5.2 Interest to (but excluding) the First Call Date: The rate of interest for each Interest Period falling in the Initial Period will be the Initial Rate of Interest.
+The amount of interest per Calculation Amount payable on each Interest Payment Date in relation to an Interest Period falling in the Initial Period will be US\$25.625. - 5.3 Interest from (and including) the First Call Date: The rate of interest for each Interest Period falling in the Reset Interest Period will be equal to the Reset Rate of Interest, as determined by the Calculation Agent. - 5.4 Accrual of interest: Each Note will cease to bear interest from the due date for redemption unless, upon due presentation, payment of the Prevailing Outstanding Amount is improperly withheld or refused, in which case it will continue to bear interest in accordance with this Condition (as well after as before judgment) until whichever is the earlier of: - (i) the day on which all sums due in respect of such Note up to that day are received by or on behalf of the relevant Noteholder; and - (ii) the day which is seven (7) calendar days after the Fiscal Agent has notified the Noteholders in accordance with Condition 16 (Notices) that it has received all sums due in respect of the Notes up to such seventh (7th) calendar day (except to the extent that there is any subsequent default in payment). - 5.5 Determination of Reset Rate of Interest.
+The Calculation Agent will, as soon as practicable after 11:00 a.m.
 (New York City time) on each Reset Rate of Interest Determination Date, calculate the Reset Rate of Interest for such Reset Interest Period. - 5.6 Publication of Reset Rate of Interest.
 The Calculation Agent will cause the Reset Rate of Interest determined by it to be notified to the Fiscal Agent (if not the Calculation Agent) as soon as practicable after such determination but in any event not later than the relevant Reset Date.
-Notice thereof shall also promptly be given to the Noteholders in accordance with Condition 16 (Notices). - 5.7 Calculation of amount of interest per Calculation Amount.
-The amount of interest payable in respect of the Calculation Amount for any period shall be calculated by:
+Notice thereof shall also promptly be given to the Noteholders in accordance with Condition 16 (Notices). - 5.7 Calculation of amount of interest per Calculation Amount: The amount of interest payable in respect of the Calculation Amount for any period shall be calculated by: - (i) applying the applicable Rate of Interest to the Calculation Amount; - (ii) multiplying the product thereof by the Day Count Fraction; and

-- (i) applying the applicable Rate of Interest to the Calculation Amount; - (ii) multiplying the product thereof by the Day Count Fraction; and - (iii) rounding the resulting figure to the nearest cent (half a cent being rounded upwards). - 5.8 Notifications etc: All notifications, opinions, determinations, certificates, calculations, quotations and decisions given, expressed, made or obtained for the purposes of this Condition 5 (Interest) by the Calculation Agent will (in the absence of manifest error) be binding on the Issuer, the Fiscal Agent, the Paying Agent, the Noteholders and (subject as aforesaid) no liability to any such person will attach to the Calculation Agent in connection with the exercise or non-exercise by it of its powers, duties and discretions for such purposes. - 5.9 Cancellation of Interest Amounts: - (i) Optional cancellation
+- (iii) rounding the resulting figure to the nearest cent (half a cent being rounded upwards). - 5.8 Notifications etc: All notifications, opinions, determinations, certificates, calculations, quotations and decisions given, expressed, made or obtained for the purposes of this Condition 5 (Interest) by the Calculation Agent will (in the absence of manifest error) be binding on the Issuer, the Fiscal Agent, the Paying Agent, the Noteholders and (subject as aforesaid) no liability to any such person will attach to the Calculation Agent in connection with the exercise or non-exercise by it of its powers, duties and discretions for such purposes. - 5.9 Cancellation of Interest Amounts: - (i) Optional cancellation